thekbbohara/movie-recs-bow/README.md

 # BAG OF WORDS

-## Recommendation System using word of bag.
+## Recommendation System using bag of words.
 ## Movie Recommendation System.

 ---